wbirkmaier/amigashifting/README.md

 # Amiga Bit Shifting
 ## Amiga 1000 and Amiga A1010 3.5" Gotek Drive Mount STL File

+This was created to give the gotek a stealth look in the Amiga 1000 and 1010 drive.
+No cutting or case modification is needed.
+In fact with no USB key installed, the case looks stock at first.
+If you get a slim nano type drive, it is very stealth when in use.

+These directions and STL file are provided as is, and no responsibility is assumed on the fitness of the directions or any other information provided.

 ![3D Rendering of Amiga 1000 and A1010 Drive](assets/amiga1000-1010gotek.png)

 ### Needed Parts

-- Standard OLED Screen, you can get them online at various sellers.
--- It is a 0.91 inch 128x32 I2C IIC Serial OLED LCD Screen Module 4-PIN DC 3.3V 5V.
+- OLED Screen: 0.91" 128x32 Character I2C IIC Serial OLED LCD Screen Module 4-PIN DC 3.3V 5V.

-- Speaker is a 4.92 x 4.72 x 0.79 inches and 5v of the PC beeper type.
+- Speaker: Approximately 12 x 9mm/0.46 x 0.35inch (DxH) and 5v of the Piezo PC Beeper type.

-- Standard 3.5" floppy size Goteks from China in bulk: 3.5" 1.44M SFR1M44-U100K that have the LED Digits.
+- Gotek: Standard 3.5" 1.44M SFR1M44-U100K that have the LED Digits.

+### Build Steps
--- I remove the board and then from there I remove the green LED light and replace it with a 2 pin header for existing Amiga LED harness, I then would flash the device with flash floppy.
+- Remove the board and then from there desolder the green LED light and replace it with a 2 pin header for existing Amiga LED harness.
-- The OLED would be wired up using the existing Cable for the LED harness.
+- OLED can be wired up using the existing cable for the LED harness.
 - Screws are re-used from the inside of the Gotek to attach to the printed frame.
-Jumpers are placed as per the pictures.
+- Jumper placed on S0

 *This is based on the work of https://www.thingiverse.com/thing:2098110*